Care home out of special measures

 Clovelly House, in Station Road, March, was placed into special measures in February last year after receiving an overall rating on ‘inadequate’ by the Care Quality Commission (CQC).

 At the time, inspectors also found multiple breaches of regulation related to residents’ health and safety and their welfare.

 The home was made to complete an action plan to address the issues.
 Further admissions were also restricted.

 While improvements have been made and all previous regulation breaches addressed, the CQC gave the services an overall rating of ‘requires improvement’.

 It specifically focused on three out of five key areas for this latest inspection, and the home was awarded ‘good’ for the service being safe and effective.

-However, the leadership was rated ‘inadequate’.
+The leadership was rated ‘requires improvement’.

 The report says: “...although there had been improvements in the management of the service, these had not been sufficiently embedded and instilled for us to be confident that the improvements will be sustained.”

 - 1 Wembley debut 'a highlight of my career' for footballer Reece

 - 2 March set to light a beacon for Platinum Jubilee